fhamborg/Giveme5W/README.md

 $ python3 examples/server.py
 ```

 Starting up the server may take a few moments.
 Once the server is running, you can send `GET` and `POST` requests to `http://localhost:5000/extract`.
-You send a single JSON object, that needs to contain at least one of the following fields:
+You can send a single JSON object that needs to contain the text of an article, i.e., a field named

+* `articletext` (the text of the article including or excluding the headline)

+Alternatively, you can also distinctively send the headline, lead paragraph, and the full text:

 * `title`
 * `description` (the lead paragraph)
 * `text` (the remainder of the text)

-For instance, if your data contains only the headline and the full text of the article, you could send a request containing the headline in the `title` field, and the full text in the `text` field.
-If you have the whole article in one text, simple put the whole text in either of the fields, and leave the others empty.
-Giveme5W also supports natively articles extracted by the news crawler and extractor [news-please](https://github.com/fhamborg/news-please).
+Giveme5W supports natively articles extracted by our news crawler and extractor [news-please](https://github.com/fhamborg/news-please).

 ## How to cite
 If you are using Giveme5W, please cite our [paper](http://www.gipp.com/wp-content/papercite-data/pdf/hamborg2018.pdf) ([ResearchGate](https://www.researchgate.net/publication/323582278_Giveme5W_Main_Event_Retrieval_from_News_Articles_by_Extraction_of_the_Five_Journalistic_W_Questions), [Mendeley](https://www.mendeley.com/research-papers/giveme5w-main-event-retrieval-news-articles-extraction-five-journalistic-w-questions/?utm_source=desktop&utm_medium=1.17.13&utm_campaign=open_catalog&userDocumentId=%7B6945b48b-a775-4b85-b09b-f321b316f6da%7D)):